Tom Morello: Reunions

 On April 29, 2007, Rage Against the Machine reunited at the Coachella Music Festival.
 The band played in front of an EZLN backdrop to the largest crowds of the festival.
 The performance was initially thought to be a one-off, but the band played seven more shows in 2007 and in January 2008 played their first shows outside the US since re-forming, as part of the Big Day Out Festival in Australia and New Zealand.
 In August 2008 they headlined nights at the Reading and Leeds festivals.

-The band has since continued to tour around the world, headlining many large festivals in Europe and the United States, including Lollapalooza in Chicago.
+The band continued to tour around the world, headlining many large festivals in Europe and the United States, including Lollapalooza in Chicago.
 In 2008 the band also played shows in Denver, Colorado, and Minneapolis, Minnesota, to coincide with the Democratic National Convention and Republican National Convention, respectively.
 In July 2011, Rage Against the Machine played at L.A.
 Rising, a concert formed by the band in Los Angeles, in which they headlined and played with other artists, including Muse and Rise Against.

 On November 1, 2019, it was reported that Rage Against the Machine were reuniting for their first shows in nine years in spring 2020, including two appearances at that year's Coachella Valley Music and Arts Festival.
 The planned summer 2020 tour was postponed due to the COVID-19 pandemic.
-The rescheduled tour began in July 2022, but remaining tour dates in North America and Europe needed to be postponed after De la Rocha tore his left Achilles’ tendon.
+The rescheduled tour began in July 2022, but remaining tour dates in North America and Europe needed to be postponed after De la Rocha tore his left Achilles' tendon.
 In 2024, Wilk announced that the band would no longer be touring or performing live.